TheShy-Dream/MSA-TCSFN/README.md

-# MSA-TeCsFN
+# MSA-TCSFN

-The code is related to the paper:Text-centered Random Fusion Network for Multimodal Sentiment Analysis.
+The code is related to the paper:Text-centered Cross-sample Fusion Network for Multimodal Sentiment Analysis.

 ## Datasets